whothey/xss-examples/README.md

 XSS
 ====

 Simple examples of XSS attacks and protections for a _Auditing and Systems Security_ assignment @ Federal University of Fronteira Sul.

 ## Examples

-*Full list comming soon*
+*Full list coming soon*

 ## Setup